brianglass/anastasis/files/sun4mc.md

 ****

-After Psalm 118, the YpakoÃ¯
+After Psalm 118, the Ypakoï

 The Myrrhbearers proclaimed to the Apostles the news of your wondrous Rising, O Christ: that as God you had risen, granting the world your great mercy.